 - In-church tithing and online tithing

 As you can see, all of these factors drastically change how much a person is paid.
 A tiny church with 100 members won’t be able to pay the same salaries or even have as many employees as a mega church with thousands of members.
 That’s okay.
-You just have to determine the right salary for your church.
+You just have to determine the right church compensation and salary for your church.

 Just remember, always re-evaluate salaries as your church grows.
 A bigger church means more responsibilities and the need for higher pay.